How much does a call to India from Australia cost?

 Local time in Calcutta is 11:44 pm Tuesday.

 Make cheap International calls to India from 3.64 cents per minute with no connection fee, no hidden cost and no contract.

-You simply dial from your sip phone to call your friends or family members in India.
+You simply dial from your sip/VoIP phone to call your friends and family members in India.

 Making cheap calls to India has never been easier!
 Call another country: